eclipse-sumo/sumo/docs/web/docs/Developer/Translating.md

 will invalidate (i.e. remove) all translations.
 This does not mean you should not do it, you should just review the changes to the translation files as well.

+The translations should not be applied to debug and developer messages.
+This includes everything in src/foreign, src/libsumo, src/libtraci, src/traci_testclient and unittest.

 # Using translations

 Until we have a sufficient amount of translated strings the translations are disabled by default.